Bogosbebbe/Clothing-Ecommerce-Shop-In-React-JSON-Server/README.md

 # Kuzma Clothing & Shoes

 # Instructions
-1. To run the app you first need to install Node.js and npm on your computer.
-Here is the link where you can install it: https://nodejs.org/en
+1. To run the app you first need to downlod and install Node.js and npm on your computer.
+When you download them you need to configure path variables.
+Here is the link where you can install them: https://nodejs.org/en
 2. When you install Node.js and npm on your computer you need to download the project.
 When you download the project, you need first to open the first terminal and write: npm install
 3. After that in the same terminal write: npm run dev
 4. The third step is mandatory if you don't have json-server installed on your computer.
 Open a second terminal write the following: npm install -g json-server